 ProcessWire can support multiple site setups using various methods, and you'll find several techniques discussed in the forum.
 On this page we outline the two most common and recommended methods of supporting multiple sites.

 The core supports multiple sites running on the same web account and ProcessWire installation, with each site maintaining its own database and /site/ directory (option #1).
-You can also run multiple sites from the same database by installing the Multisite module (option #2).
+You can also run multiple sites from the same database by installing one of the Multisite modules (option #2).

 Option #1: multiple sites with multiple databases